 The most important thing to remember about your dog is that you’ll need to go fairly slowly.
 Don’t make your dog scared of the bath – he or she is already dealing with enough terror as it is.
 Instead, slowly get your dog wet down with a cloth and then use that same cloth to ensure that your dog gets enough shampoo on him or her.
 You’ll go back again with a clean cloth to get all of the soap back off of your dog’s body.

 Your goal during all this is to make the process as calm as possible.
-Dogs that enjoy CBD oil may benefit from a medicated treat for this process.
+Pups that enjoy CBD oil for dogs may benefit from a medicated treat for this process.
 Praise your dog, talk to him or her gently, and make the bath seem as positive as you can.
 In time, your dog will learn how to tolerate a good bath.

 What to Avoid When Cleaning Your Dog